Bloodborne Pathogen (BBP) Exposure

 • If you work for the University of Texas, please follow our protocol!

-• Not everyone who works in/around the Health Transformation Building is employed by UT Austin.
-Make sure to follow the appropriate guidelines according to your employer.
+• Make sure to follow the appropriate guidelines according to your employer.

 • Do not allow the source patient to leave!